charleshartman/RB120/assessment_prep/oop.md

 Creatures::Arachnid.new.legs
 ```

 Additionally, modules may be used as *containers* for methods that don't fit elsewhere in our program.
 These module methods can be called directly from the module.
-An example follows:
+An example:

 ```ruby
 module Consolable